Download This Sample

 To download this worksheet, click the button below to signup for free (it only takes a minute) and you'll be brought right back to this page to start the download!

 - There were a lot of differences between the Northern states and the Southern states.
-The North had a lot of industry and the South had a lot of farming.
-The South depended on the work of slaves to do the farming.
-The North wanted slavery abolished and the South was very opposed to that happening.
+The North had a lot of industry and the South had a lot of agriculture.
+The South depended on the work of slaves to tend the farms.
+The North wanted slavery abolished and the South was opposed to it.
 Taxes and the size of government were also big issues.

 - The Civil War was also known as the war between the states.
 People from the North were called Yankees, and people from the South were called Rebels.

-- The Confederacy was led by Jefferson Davis.
-He was considered the president of the South.
-Robert E. Lee was the leader of the Confederate Army.
-The Union was led by Abraham Lincoln.
-He was the president of the United States.
-Ulysses S. Grant was the leader of the Union Army.
+- Robert E. Lee was the leader of the Confederate Army.
+On the other hand, Ulysses S. Grant was the leader of the Union Army.